Image

 Trial of Therapeutic Hypothermia in Patients With ARDS

-Exploring cooling therapy for ARDS patients in a clinical trial.
+Exploring cooling therapy for patients with ARDS.

 Recruiting